BILLING CORNER

 Schedule of Benefits (SOB)

-MOHLTC OHIP Schedule of Benefits and Fees (Effective March 1, 2016 ...as most recently amended Dec.22/15): Download accessible via the MOHLTC website.
+MOH OHIP Schedule of Benefits and Fees - January 24, 2022 (Effective November 1, 2021): Download accessible via the MOH website.

 UPDATED: The excerpts below now reflect the non-negotiated, government imposed 1.3% fee reduction that became effective after October 1st 2015 and any subsequent amendments up until Dec.22/15.